Henry Raeburn Dobson: Work

+Merrilees in the 1960s in Brussels and when talking about Scotland realised Merrilees was friendly with Raeburn.
+The thank-you card represented the two photographs of Merrilees in disguise, and ordinary members of the general public.

 His wartime experience brought him to Belgium, where he became 'the' portrait painter of an exclusive aristocratic circle.
-To his Belgian friends, he was the epitome of the Scotsman: friendly, elegant, well educated, and fun to be with and always wearing a kilt.

 He was very reserved and hardly ever spoke about his private life or about his paintings.

 His work consisted for the major part of portraits.
 Like his father, he also painted some watercolours and genre paintings.
-However, the quality of these genre paintings (unlike with his father) never reached the same quality of his portraits and can be considered as rather by-products.

 When Henry Raeburn came to Belgium in 1945, his art of portraiture was already relegated to the past, redeemed as "passé", as "boardroom painting" or as "commercial painting"; and himself redeemed as being a mere "society painter".

-When all of this may be true, even so, Henry Raeburn left us with some astonishing portraits: the portraits of Baroness Cécile Van Houtte and of Monsieur André Pirmez, the portraits of Richard Durand Trotter and of Dr. James Charles Thomson and the portraits of Dr. Andrew Rae Gilchrist and of Kevin Connolly are fine examples of his post-war production.

-While the colour scheme reflects hardly ever the character of his sitter, it does reflect the painter's influence by Modernism and the Colourists.
-In many ways his portraits are very conservative, especially in the 1920s and 1930s.
-But with his post-war period, when he starts to use rougher brush strokes and brighter colours, Raeburn really tries to bridge the Old (Victorian tradition) with the New (the Colourist Movement).

 Through his paintings one may also spot Raeburn's interest in the sitter.
 One may say he probably had more pleasure in painting pretty and elegant woman, like Baroness Van Houtte, Baroness Velge, Countess d'Oultremont, or Mrs. McHardy and the Lady with White Pearls.
-However, he also enjoyed painting men in uniform, especially Scottish uniforms or in men Clan dresses.
+However, he also enjoyed painting men in uniform, especially Scottish uniforms or Clan dresses.

-On the contrary, painting "head-to-waist" portraits (especially of boardroom executives) must have bored him terribly.
-These paintings seem to have been finished very quickly and – most probably – were a welcome addition to his daily bread.
 It seems that he paid more attention to the paintings of the aristocracy and to those of his own friends and family, than to the ordinary executive.
-Dobson had great trouble to put an element of fascination in these portraits.
+Raeburn had great trouble to put an element of fascination in these portraits.